Nuffield Early Language Intervention

 After six months, the children in the intervention group had maintained their progress and actually outperformed the waiting control group on reading comprehension.

 The Nuffield Foundation has worked with the researchers to license children’s communication charity I CAN to market the intervention, and to deliver training to licensed trainers and teaching assistants.
-In addition, £738,112 has been secured from the Education Endowment Foundation to conduct a randomised control trial of the roll-out early in 2013.
-This will involve 34 schools, and will be independently evaluated by the Institute for Fiscal Studies (IFS).

 In its development stage, the Nuffield Early Language Intervention was called Nuffield Language4Reading.